 Case study: John’s accident

 John bought a new $10,000 car using a car loan provided by his dealer.
-The terms of his loan states he needs to repay a total of $11,000 to the dealer.
+The terms of his loan states he needs to repay a total of $11,000 to the dealer after factoring in interest.

 He insured the new car at market value with a comprehensive car insurance policy.
 The moment he drives it off the lot, his new car turns into a second-hand car and is now worth only $9,000.

-Immediately after this, John gets into an accident and completely totals his new car.
-Fortunately, he has comprehensive car insurance.
+Soon after this, John gets into an accident and completely totals his new car.
+Fortunately, he has collision car insurance.
 He makes a claim and gets reimbursed for the total market value of the car, which is $9,000.
 Now he has no car and still owes his car dealer $2,000.

 John uses his car gap insurance to cover the $2,000 he needs to pay the remainder of his loan.
 His insurance pays off the full remainder of the loan for him.
 Now he can shop for a new car without any existing debt.